-The Department of Primary Industries, Parks, Water and Environment (DPIPWE) detected the introduced soft-shell clam in the the Prosser River at Orford, and within the northern aspect of Spring Bay during 2018.
+In 2018 the Department of Primary Industries, Parks, Water and Environment (DPIPWE) detected the invasive marine pest 'soft-shell clam' (Mya japonica).
+Populations of clams have been found in the Prosser River at Orford and also the northern aspect of Spring Bay.

-Considered an invasive species for their potential to outcompete native species for habitat, Mya japonica represents a potential marine pest risk to other areas of Tasmania and Australia through the spread of larvae on water currents, or within ballast water.
-Clams can also be spread by people moving adults to new areas where they may spawn.
+Mya japonica present a potential pest risk to other areas of Tasmania and mainland Australia through the spread of larvae on water currents, or within ballast water.
+However, clams are most likely to be spread by people moving adults to new areas where they may spawn.

 It is very important that the clams are not collected or moved to other locations.

 Following the recent detection of soft-shell clam, and in accordance with Section 270 of the Living Marine Resources Management Act 1995,

 Fisheries (Biosecurity) Order 2018 No. 2 was published in the Tasmanian Government Gazette (page 465) on 11 July 2018.

 The Order formally prohibits the taking and possession of soft-shell clams in Tasmania by any unauthorised persons.
 The Order has been issued to control and prevent the spread of soft-shell clams (Mya japonica) within areas of Tasmanian State waters or to interstate regions.

 Anyone finding what they suspect to be a soft-shell clam are encouraged to contact DPIPWE on telephone

 6165 3777 or email: